salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-13-attributes.md

 > Attributes values and names will be trimmed of leading and trailing blanks.

 > Attribute names from the following list will not be allowed since they overlap with the names used by the Contacts record.
-Please ensure to check the boolean return value to determine if your attribute was accepted to be sent to the SFMC.
+Please ensure to check the boolean return value to determine if your attribute was accepted to be sent to the Marketing Cloud.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/34af56f4a7d4a1acd2a3.js"></script>

 #### Removing an attribute

 Attributes cannot be removed from the Contact record.
 However, you can stop sending the attribute with each registration call.
-To stop sending the attribute to the SFMC, call removeAttribute.
-This will not remove or change the value on the Contact record on the SFMC.
+To stop sending the attribute to the Marketing Cloud, call removeAttribute.
+This will not remove or change the value on the Contact record on the Marketing Cloud.
 To remove the value of the attribute, you can call addAttribute with a blank value.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/7c56c71f10332e279068.js"></script>